venus-lang/venus_old/README.md

 # Why a new language?

-My major purpose is to learn how to write a language.
-I'm gonna write down my learning process as a book, as shown below.
+Because it's fun.
+Creating a new language and learn some of the best languages in the process is a must experience for every programmer.
+I'm gonna write down my learning process as a book.

 And hopefully when I finish the learning, I could come up with a prototype language that is as easy to use as Python, yet as efficient as C.